TVPR: Text-to-Video Person Retrieval and a New Benchmark: Introduction

-To address the above problems, it is a natural solution that uses videos instead of isolated frames to offer these contextual clues.
-Compared to isolated frames, videos provide a continuous stream of frames that contain rich spatiotemporal information, revealing individuals' appearance changes and their crucial motion information.
-As shown in Figure \ref{fig:motivation}(c), even if body parts are temporarily obscured by objects, due to a uniform clothing style, it can still obtain the complete appearance features using contextual information.
-Furthermore, the video also shows the pedestrian's sequential motion and interactions with environment via continuous frames (Figure\ref{fig:motivation}(d)).
-Thus, cooperated spatiotemporal information in videos can excavate discriminative and stable features effectively, which resists missing or misaligned body parts and naturally breakthrough the problem of temporary occlusion in isolated frames.
-In other words, such complementary details of pedestrian motion and interactions with environment are not provided in isolated frames.
+To address the mentioned problems, it is a remarkable solution that uses videos instead of isolated frames to offer these contextual clues.
+Specifically, compared to isolated frames, video provides a series of continuous frames that contain rich spatio-temporal information, revealing pedestrians' appearance changes as well as their critical motion information.
+As shown in Figure \ref{fig:occluded}, it can be noted that although there is a person momentarily obscured by objects, it can still obtain the complete appearance features using contextual information, due to uniform clothing style.
+Furthermore, the video (Figure \ref{fig:motion}) also shows the pedestrian’s sequential motion even in interactions with the environment via continuous frames.
+Thus, aggregated spatio-temporal information provided by videos can excavate discriminative and dynamic information effectively, which auxiliary calibrates missing or misaligned body parts and naturally break through the issues of temporary occlusion in isolated frames.

-To break the restrictions appeared in current dataset, we introduce the \textbf{T}ext-to-\textbf{V}ideo \textbf{P}erson \textbf{R}e-identification (\textbf{TVPReid}) dataset.
-This novel dataset is comprised of 6559 videos, with a total size of 19.2G, which sources from three existing video-based person re-identification datasets PRID-2011 \cite{hirzer2011person}, iLIDS-VID \cite{wang2014person}, and DukeMTMC-VideoReID \cite{wu2018exploit}.
-Our dataset covers different scenes, viewpoints, and camera specifications, which increases the diversity of the video content.
-Mainly, each video in the dataset is paired with two distinct text descriptions, eventually a total of 13118 video pedestrian description sentences have been created.
-This dataset offers an essential benchmark for the advancement of research in the field of text-to-video person retrieval.
-Figure \ref{fig:dataset} illustrates some examples from the dataset.
+To break the limitations that appeared in the current dataset, we introduce the {\bfseries T}ext-to-{\bfseries V}ideo {\bfseries P}erson {\bfseries R}e-identification ({\bfseries TVPReid}) dataset.
+This novel dataset is comprised of 6559 videos, with a total size of 19.2G, which is collected from three established video-based person re-identification datasets: PRID-2011 \cite{hirzer2011person}, iLIDS-VID \cite{wang2014person}, and DukeMTMC-VideoReID \cite{Wu_2018_CVPR}.
+Our dataset covers different scenes, views, and camera specifications, which increases the diversity of the video content.
+Mainly, each video in the dataset corresponds to two distinct text descriptions, eventually a total of 13118 video pedestrian description sentences are created.
+This dataset offers an essential benchmark for the advancement of text-to-video person retrieval.
+Figure \ref{fig:ciyun} shows the thumbnail, which collects a large number of high-frequency words and video samples appearing in the TVPReid dataset.